COSC381-2023Winter/github-flow-demo/README.md

 `git commit readme.md` Will commit the README file to the repository!

 'git branch <branch name>' (this will create a new branch with the desiganted name)

+'git status' (this will show the status of files in a repo)